Social Media Is Toxic: How to Protect Your Kids from It

 Snapchat is a social network that focuses on private image and video sharing.
 The problem is that this comes with the risk of sharing harmful content.
 From sexually explicit photos to other negative videos, it’s easy for kids to encounter content that could affect their mental health.
 From a parent’s perspective, it seems smartest not to allow your kid to use this social network.

 Facebook was the one social network to dominate the scene during the 2000s.
-Today, it still has billions of users worldwide.
+Today, it still has billions of users worldwide who form a vast digital community.
 Online predators often use it to create fake accounts and lure children by messaging them regularly and establishing a relationship before asking for a real-time meet-up.
 Posting misinformation and spreading false news is another reason why this platform can be toxic for its users.

 TikTok

 TikTok is a relatively new social media threatening to become the next industry leader.
-It focuses on videos, and you’ll often find many challenges.
+Its online communities focus on videos, and you’ll often find many challenges.
 Unfortunately, many of them are dangerous.
 In the past couple of years, several children throughout the US have died because they tried the blackout challenge.

 Read also Top 10 Adult Social Media Platforms Parents Should Know.